Run your simulation in parallel

 is TRUE

-means, that Campsis, will setup your hardware plan every time you call
+by default.
+This means, that Campsis, will setup your hardware plan every time you call the simulate

 on your settings or hardware object: